 The David Collection

-Wednesdays seem to be the big day for free museums in Copenhagen (see below) but there are still a couple that are free to visit all the time.
-The David Collection, located just across from the Rosenborg Castle Gardens, is probably the best of the bunch.
+The David Collection, located just across from the Rosenborg Castle Gardens, is probably the best of the museums that offer free entrance.

 Is the Copenhagen Card worth buying?